eMahtab/linux-for-me/README.md

    ```

-2. Creating a new file/ editing an existing file (using gedit editor)
+2. Creating a new file or editing an existing file (using gedit editor)
    ```
    gedit index.html
    ```